CloudsWeight/Casino/README.md

 The ultimate goal is to simlate a craps table and have the random players automatically place bets and roll the dice.
 In the process of creating complex statistics from player rolls.

-# Doc.txt
-Plaeholder for notes/plans for the project.